komodorio/helm-charts/charts/k8s-watcher/README.md

 ## Alternative: Install without Helm

 To install the chart directly with kubectl, use the manifests located in `./kube-install`.
-1. Make sure to set the apiKey secret value in `./kube-install/k8s-watcher/templates/secret-credentials.yaml`
+1. Make sure to set the apiKey (as base 64) secret value in `./kube-install/k8s-watcher/templates/secret-credentials.yaml`
+    - `echo "API_KEY" | base64`
 2. Then just apply everything: `kubectl apply -f ./kube-install`

 ## Configuration